dotnet/docs-maui/docs/migration/renderer-to-handler.md

 - `CreatePlatformView`, which should create and return the native view that implements the cross-platform control.
 - `ConnectHandler`, which should perform any native view setup, such as initializing the native view and performing event subscriptions.
 - `DisconnectHandler`, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.

-> [!IMPORTANT]
-> The `DisconnectHandler` method is intentionally not invoked by .NET MAUI.
+This method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 For more information, see [Native view cleanup](#native-view-cleanup).

+> [!NOTE]
+> The `CreatePlatformView`, `ConnectHandler`, and `DisconnectHandler` overrides are the replacements for the `OnElementChanged` method in a Xamarin.Forms custom renderer.

 Each platform handler should also implement the Actions that are defined in the mapper dictionaries.
 In addition, each platform handler should also provide code, as required, to implement the functionality of the cross-platform control on the platform.
 Alternatively, for more complex controls this can be provided by an additional type.